-Restorative Yoga Nidra Class with Alison and Inga- May 6th 5:30 - 6:45.
+Restorative Yoga Nidra Class with Alison and Inga- Stay tuned for our next one.
 Take time for yourself.
 Tap into a state of deep relaxation.
 No effort is required.
 Students listen and follow verbal instructions that bring awareness to different areas.
 The process involves welcoming what is present in the body and mind, and our emotions and thoughts begin to grow calmer.
 This practice of yoga nidra has been found to reduce tension and anxiety.
 In the process, discover and connect to that which is always peaceful and at ease.
 During this hour, you will be introduced to yoga nidra, practice simple yoga postures to prepare for lying or sitting in a supported position for meditation.
 The guided meditation will be up to 25 minutes.
 Please eat sparingly one or more hours before class.
 Wear comfortable clothing to relax in and come to relax.You may purchase a single class/drop-in online or use a class card. http://www.rivertreeyoga.com/

-Restorative Yoga Sound Bath with Inga and Stephanie Sunday April 5th, 2020 CANCELLED.
+Restorative Yoga Sound Bath with Inga and Stephanie - stay tuned for the next one.
 We will sink into restorative yoga poses using bolsters and blankets.
 We will remain in the poses for 5 to 10 minutes allowing the body to relax and release tension.
 While we are in the poses, Stephanie Whitford will be playing her crystal bowls which encourages the brain to drop into a deep healing space.
 This is a lovely opportunity to rest and heal your body.
 Space is limited.
 Cost is $36.00.
 Sign up below.

 Pillow and comfortable clothes (yoga attire not required)